 - Inadequate supervision

-- Slip and fall due to failure to appropriately clear snow and ice
+- Slip and falls due to failure to clear snow and ice